m1rp/11ty-blog/src/posts/half-hack.md

 Essentially I'm mapping a list of lists to a list of simpler lists. 'simple'.

-What I like about this is that I could get something bare bones up and running really quickly without much python knowledge at all.
+I like that I could get something bare bones up and running swiftly without much python knowledge at all.
 There was one tricky bit that I ~~stole~~ took inspiration from [this blog post](https://waylonwalker.com/parsing-rss-python/#combining-feeds) :

 `simplified_feeds[index].sort(key=lambda x: parse(x['updated']), reverse = True)`

 I can understand what's happening but I wouldn't have found this out without a ton of googling.
 What I'm doing here is sorting a feeds entries in chronological order.
 I'm not 100% sure about the key=lambda stuff.

-What I found out that was slightly unpleasant is that not all rss feeds us the same data model (that's why I added a conditional statement to get the content, they aren't all called the same thing).
+What I found slightly unpleasant is that not all RSS  feeds us the same data model. that's why I added a conditional statement  to get the content, they aren't all called the same thing.

 Anyway, I wanted to write some Python.
 I did.
 It was cool.
 I highly recommend it!